nadeesha5814/Custom_Analytics/README.md

-# How to publish custom set of data from API Manager to WSO2 Business Activity Monitor
+# How to publish custom data from API Manager to WSO2 Business Activity Monitor

 This project contains the required project files to create a custom data publisher for WSO2 API Manager.